 The below image indicates guidelines when a user is creating the password.

-The following matrix show some password examples and their strength levels.
+The following matrix shows some password examples and their strength levels.
 Using symbols, numbers, uncommon text, and a higher number of characters increases the password strength.
 Using common words or names with minor changes to letters being replaced by characters decreases password strength.

-A text combination of 8 or more characters that are required to include at least one upper case, lower case, symbol and numerical value.
+A text combination of 8 or more characters that are required to include at least one upper case, lower case, symbol, and numerical value.
 This cannot include any word associations such as "Rvnn1ng = running, JvmP1ng =jumping, etc".

 The 'Medium' password type Contains common words or names (Examples of common words: Jumping, running, bottle, etc. Examples of name: Peter, Ann, Texas, etc.) with a text combination that has more symbols and numerical values than the 'Better' password type.

 The 'Better' password type contains a common word/name (Examples of common words: Jumping, running, bottle, etc. Examples name: Peter, Ann, Texas, etc.)with a text combination that has slightly more symbols and numerical values than the 'Weak' password type.

 The 'Weak' password type contains a common word/name(Examples of common words: Jumping, running, bottle, etc. Examples name: Peter, Ann, Texas, etc.) with a text combination that has a very small amount of symbols and numerical values.